dragankoz/micronaut-ping/README.md

 serverless plugin install -n serverless-openapi-integration-helper serverless deploy
 ```
-This will build the GraalVM native image inside a docker container and generate the `function.zip` ready for the deployment.
+This will build the GraalVM native image (for windows build - inside a docker container) and generate the `function.zip` ready for the deployment.

 ## Handler